postronium/SCD30-Raspberry-Pi/README.md

 # SCD30-Raspberry-Pi
-Python library for Raspberry pi and the SCD30 CO2 sensor
+Python library for Raspberry pi and the SCD30 sensor More information about the sensor : https://www.sensirion.com/en/environmental-sensors/carbon-dioxide-sensors-co2/

 #Hardware Bug on RPI
 The Raspberry pi has a Hardware bug makes communication with slave i2c devices impossible.